JayJarosz/Guides/Manveers_Thundroid/thundroid_03_odroid.md

   `nano .ssh/authorized_keys`
   * Paste the content from the Public Key file
   * Save and close the file
-* Protect the SSH folder and authorized_keys file with 700 permissions (only owner can read, write and execute).<br/>
+* Protect the SSH folder and authorized_keys file with 700 permissions (only owner can read, write, and execute).<br/>
   `chmod -R 700 .ssh/`
 * Disconnect from your Thundroid.<br/>
   `exit` (or press Ctrl+D)